hopeful89/FilmQueryProject/README.md

 ## Technologies used
   # MAVEN - dependencies
-  # Java - JDBC for connecting to SQL
+  # Java - OOP, Polymorphism, JDBC
-  # MAMP - used for MYSQL/ORM
+  # MAMP - used for MYSQL/Object Relation Mapping

 ## Lessons Learned
   This project introduced a lot of new and moving parts.
 Use of JDBC and MySQL were all new to me and it was a joy to correct mistakes and get the program running.
 The best part of this project for me was learning about relational databases and formulating queries.
 I now understand how to use Java to get a connection, prepare my statement, and display requested data.